 "The entire culture of iteratec is people- and not number-oriented.
 Numbers are results, not goals!“ (Klaus Eberhardt)

 On 1 July 1996, Klaus Eberhardt and Mark Goerke founded iteratec GmbH. iteratec stands for iterative software technologies.
 With this focus, the founders were well ahead of their time.
 At this time, software projects were almost exclusively implemented according to rigid waterfall models.
 Eberhardt and Goerke developed their own process model that created project results iteratively and incrementally.
 Scrum is an agile method which is common worldwide today.
 It is based on an iterative approach, just like iteratec already developed 20 years ago.
 This shows: We support our customers with methods and approaches that are still in the distant future for others!

 Our customers such as Audi, BMW, Daimler, Deutsche Bahn, Lufthansa, Otto, Red Bull Media House, Swiss Life or Zalando entrust our excellent team with challenging and varied projects.
 Since iteratec was founded it has continuously grown and permanently expanded its range of experience.
-With only 16 IT specialists in 1997, we are proud to say that iteratec has more than 250 employees at seven locations today.
+With only 16 IT specialists in 1997, we are proud to say that iteratec has more than 250 employees at eight locations today.